YadhagiriPonnada/Personal-Finance-Visualizer/README.md

 ### ✨ **Income and Expense Tracking**:
 - Users can log transactions, which are immediately reflected in their balance and monthly summaries.

-### 🛠 **Budget Management**:
-- Users can define budget limits for different spending categories and monitor their actual spending against those limits.

-### 🎯 **Goal Setting**:
-- Set long-term financial goals (e.g., saving for a house) and track progress using a visual goal tracker.

-### 📊 **Data Visualization**:
-- Multiple chart types (Line, Bar, Doughnut, and Radar) give users a visual representation of income, expenses, and savings over time.

-### 💰 **Financial Health Score**:
-- The app calculates a financial health score based on the user's spending, savings, and debt ratios.
-This score is dynamically updated as the user's financial habits change.

 ## 5. State Management

 State management in **FinancialFlow** is handled using React's `useState` and `useEffect` hooks to manage key application states:
 - **balance**: Current balance of the user.
 - **income** & **expenses**: Income and expense data for the current period.
-- **transactions**: An array holding all the transactions (income/expenses) added by the user.
-- **goals**: An array tracking user-defined financial goals.
-- **budgetCategories**: An array representing different spending categories, each with a defined budget limit.

 The app ensures a reactive UI, updating in real-time when users input new data.